WPHercules/Terms/docs/Annex_I_Web_Hosting_Terms.md

-# SCHEDULE I-Web Hosting and Related Services Terms and Conditions
+# Annex I Web Hosting Terms

 ***Effective as of 12th March 2021***